The Yamaha Group aims to make contributions to communities and their invigoration by planning and holding music events in various regions.

 Regional Contribution Activities by the Yamaha Symphonic Band

 The Yamaha Symphonic Band, which was established in 1961, is an amateur band comprised of Yamaha Group employees.
 The band’s activities include holding regular musical performances and pop concerts, supporting the Yamaha Baseball Club, and performing regularly and appearing in contests in Japan and overseas.
 The band also actively participates in events rooted in local communities while helping Hamamatsu City realize its vision for becoming a “city of music.”
-The Promenade Concert held in front of JR Hamamatsu Station is one example of these events.
+Examples of these events include a concert commemorating the opening of Hamamatsu City’s newly built community musical hall.

 Support for Youth Development through Music Popularization